To make great coffee at home, you need perfectly sized grounds. Because when it comes to coffee grounds, SIZE MATTERS!

 The texture of fine grounds is like powdered sugar or a little finer than table salt.

-A medium-fine grind is most suitable for brewing pour-over-style coffee drinks.
+A medium-fine grind is most suitable for brewing Siphon and Automatic Drip Coffee Makers

 The texture of medium-fine grounds is compared to table salt and is a little finer than the sand.

-Medium Fine grounds are for pour-over coffee lovers who want their coffee to be a little bitter and richer than normal.
-This grind size is perfect for cone-shaped brewers like Hario V60 and Kalita Wave and also for Aeropress coffee makers.
+Medium Fine grounds are for pour-over coffee lovers who want their coffee to be stronger and richer than normal.
+This grind size is perfect for cone-shaped brewers like Hario V60 and Kalita Wave and also for Moka Pot and Aeropress coffee makers.

-Medium grind size look like fine sand and lie exactly between Extreme coarse and Extreme Fine.
+Medium grind size looks like fine sand and lies exactly between Extreme coarse and Extreme Fine.

-Like Medium Fine grounds, Medium grounds are also perfect for Pour-over coffee and cone-shaped brewers like Hario V60, Kalita Wave, and AeroPress (increase the brew time up to 3 to 4 minutes).
+Like Medium Fine grounds, Medium grounds are also perfect for Pour-over coffee and cone-shaped brewers like Hario V60, Kalita Wave, and AeroPress.
 It is also the most suitable grind size for Drip coffee machines.

 For pour-over, you can use all three Medium Fine, Medium, and Medium-coarse grinds.
 It solely depends on your test.
 As you make the grind finer, your pour-over coffee will become more bitter and stronger.
 As you move towards the coarse settings, your drink will become smoother and more acidic.